Keelan-Matthews/my-portfolio/src/case-studies/codify.md

 image: challenge.png
 ---

 We were required to design and develop a full-stack web application.
 The theme was "event website" and we were required to create the frontend, backend, API and databases within 2 months.
-We were also required to do so using JQuery, PHP, MySQL and Bootstrap.
+We were also required to do so using jQuery, PHP, MySQL and Bootstrap.

 ---stack
 title: Tech Stack
 ---

-JQuery PHP MySQL Bootstrap
+jQuery PHP MySQL Bootstrap

 ---approach
 title: The Approach